 Frequently Asked Questions

-Have a question about our festival?
+Do you have a question about our festival?
 Let us know using the form below, via our Contact Us page or via our social media pages.
 We’ll do our best to get back to you as soon as possible.
 Common questions and answers are added to this page periodically.
-Click on the FilmFreeway link below for details, eligibility criteria and to submit your films.
-Screenings are planned to take place in November 2019.
+The call for submission for 2019 is now closed.
+Screenings are planned to take place in Ottawa in November 2019.

 The Ottawa Canadian Film Festival proudly accepts entries on FilmFreeway, the world’s #1 way to enter film festivals and creative contests.